 Kate: The new GED test was introduced some years ago and what is your perception of the new test?

-The form of the new test includes multiple-choice questions, but also requires computer skills, such as dragging and dropping, plotting points on a graph, and manipulating drop-down menus.
-This a giant leap for many of our students who are both older (out of the workforce for many years) and computer uncertain.
+The form of the new test includes multiple-choice questions, but also requires some computer skills.
+This is a giant leap for many of our students who are both older (out of the workforce for many years) and computer uncertain.

 Correct answers will consist of comparing and contrasting ideas and making specific determinations based on the observations they make.
 In essence, students are being asked to become expert problem-solvers.

 Simple methods do not need multiple steps, while complex methods rely on patterns, multiple steps, and synthesizing ideas in order to solve a problem.
 Students looking for a magic method of solving problems do themselves a severe disservice since they need to be dynamic problem-solvers in order to conquer the GED test.

 Kate: The new GED test is more demanding; do you notice changes in how people prepare for the test?

 Overall, however, I do not believe students are changing their own studying patterns on their own.
 For instance, students who were dedicated are still dedicated to obtaining their GED test, while others continue the false start pattern.
 I think students understand the computer-based testing changes better than the content change.